nichoth/fission-did/README.md

 building.

-You can set an expiration for a UCAN also -- `wn.ucan.build({ expiration: timestamp })`
+You can set an expiration for a UCAN also.
+This is an absolute timestamp. -- `wn.ucan.build({ expiration: timestamp })`

-This is an absolute timestamp.

 Or set `lifetimeInSeconds: 60 * 60 * 24, // UCAN expires in 24 hours`, for a relative expiration.